Comparing donor advised funds and private foundations

 DAFs can be the easier and less expensive route.
-With a DAF, you sign an agreement with an endowment fund manager that gives you the latitude to advise how your charitable gifts are managed and distributed.
+With a DAF, you sign an agreement with an endowment fund manager that gives you the latitude to advise how the charitable gifts are managed and distributed.
 The administrative, investment and recordkeeping services are provided by the fund.
 And unlike a private foundation, a DAF is not subject to excise taxes on investment income.

-Donor advised funds, such as that administered by the Raymond James Charitable Endowment Fund, typically require a lower minimum contribution than a private foundation — around $10,000.
-Because a private foundation has more administrative and tax filing expenses, it should be funded with a much greater amount to help cover those expenses.
+DAFs, such as those administered by the Raymond James Charitable, typically require a lower minimum contribution than a private foundation – around $10,000.
+Because a private foundation has more administrative and tax-filing expenses, it should be funded with a much greater amount to help cover those expenses.
 DAFs allow you to create a charitable legacy that offers flexibility with grant-making and advantageous tax deductions without needing to start an organization to meet the regulatory and legal obligations that come with running a private foundation.

-The following table provides a side-by-side illustration of the advantages of a DAF compared to a private foundation.
+The following table provides a side-by-side illustration of the differences between a DAF and a private foundation.

 |Donor advised fund||Private foundation|